Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 Walk + CruiseModes

 The flagship of our catalogue.
-Air suspension front and rear (road-tuned, not trail), 2,500-lumen headlight that turns night into day on dark Vancouver bike paths, IPX6 waterproofing that survives direct water jets (not just rain), and a 60V system that delivers power with less heat than 48V platforms.
-This is not a commuter.
-This is a statement.
+Air suspension front and rear, a 2,500-lumen headlight that turns dark December bike paths into day, and IPX6 waterproofing that survives direct water jets — not just rain — which is exactly the spec sheet Vancouver justifies.
+The 60V system delivers power with less heat than 48V platforms.
+This is not a commuter; it is a statement.
 Read our full Romeo Ultra II review →

-Who it’s for: Riders who want the most bike money can buy.
+Who it’s for: Riders who want the most bike money can buy — and the best waterproofing on this list.

 Not sure which battery size you need?

-Our long-range guide calculates real-world Canadian range for every Wh tier.
+Our long-range guide calculates real-world Canadian range for every watt-hour tier.

 Long-Range eBike Guide Browse Dual Motor eBikes